 These agreements or contracts typically are not things that are reviewed on a regular base.
 Now, if any, is a great time to review and revamp that paperwork.
 After a company experiences something like this, you would want to try and make sure that it doesn’t happen again.

 If you or your company has experienced this, I’m sorry.
-Honestly, dealing with an employee that steals is no easy thing.
-I mean damn!
+Dealing with an employee that steals is no easy thing.
 You put your trust in people who you trust with your business.

 Overcoming theft by an employee is a process.
 It takes time.